The purpose of this policy is to describe the acceptable use of the University's email and related services, systems and facilities.

 8 Automatic email forwarding

 Automatic forwarding or redirection of email to other mail domains is possible.
-Computing Services absolve all responsibility for email forwarded off the campus network.
+DD&T absolve all responsibility for email forwarded off the campus network.
 It is the individual's responsibility to set forwarding up and make sure the forwarding address is correct and the email service being used is reputable and reliable.
 Users must exercise caution when automatically forwarding any email to an outside network and question the need to even do so.
 All our email services are accessible to authorised users from the Internet.

 Automatic forwarding or redirection of email within the bath.ac.uk mail domain is not allowed.
 Allowing other people to access email can be achieved directly by sharing email folders and mailboxes.